KarAshutosh/karashutosh.github.io/blogs/blog4.md

     i: &i [*h,*h,*h,*h,*h,*h,*h,*h,*h,*h]
     ```

-3. Upload this file through the *File Complaint* dialog and observe how the request processing takes up to 2 seconds and then times out (to prevent you from actually DoS’ing your application) but still solving the challenge.
+3. Upload this file through the *File Complaint* dialog and observe how the request processing takes up to 2 seconds and then times out (to prevent you from actually DoS'ing your application) but still solving the challenge.

-### **Reset the password of Bjoern’s internal account via the Forgot Password mechanism**
+### **Reset the password of Bjoern's internal account via the Forgot Password mechanism**

 1. Trying to find out who "Bjoern" might be should quickly lead you to the OWASP Juice Shop inventor and author of this ebook.
 2. Visit [https://www.facebook.com/bjoern.kimminich](https://www.facebook.com/bjoern.kimminich) to immediately learn that he is from the town of *Uetersen* in Germany.